Only the Jews understood God

 But the translators of the King James Bible chose YEHOVAH as the Name of God, rather than YIHVAH.

-In the 19th Century, the Hebrew scholar William Gesenius realized that YEHOVAH could not be supported by the verb “to be,” and he created a theory of the name YAHWEH, using YABE, the name used by Bishop Theodoret.
+In the 19th Century, the Hebrew scholar William Gesenius created a theory of the name YAHWEH, the name used by Bishop Theodoret.

-But the name YABE, or YAHWEH was the Roman pronunciation of Jupiter, the Chief Deity of the Roman Empire.
-It was used by the Gnostics to describe Christ as “Jupiter of Hosts.”7
+YAHWEH was used by the Gnostics to describe Christ as “Jupiter of Hosts.”7 YAHWEH was the Roman pronunciation of Jupiter, the Chief Deity of the Roman Empire.

 The Jews knew that men have only seen God’s Messenger, “the Word”

 To this day, the Jewish people believe that no one has seen God at any time.
 Men have only seen God’s Messenger, who was “the Word.”
-In 30 AD, the Jewish theologian Philo described the Word, saying:
+The Jewish theologian Philo described the Word, saying: